Diccon Edwards

 Diccon Edwards (born 13 March 1973) is an English former rugby union and professional rugby league footballer who played in the 1990s.
 He played representative level rugby league (RL) for Wales.
 He is currently coach of Leeds Carnegie Academy and Otley RUFC.

-He played club rugby union for Selby RUFC, Wakefield, Leicester Tigers, Newport RFC, Leeds Carnegie and Selby and rugby league for Castleford (Heritage № 729).
+He played club rugby union for Selby RUFC, Wakefield, Leicester Tigers, Newport RFC, Leeds Carnegie and Selby and rugby league for Castleford.